 Grammarly alternatives are AI-powered writing assistants that integrate with your device's keyboard to help improve your writing in real-time.
 Unlike the traditional keyboard that just inputs what you type, these tools actively analyze your text and offer suggestions to enhance clarity, grammar, spelling, and even tone.

-Some popular Grammarly alternatives include:
+Some popular Grammarly alternatives in 2026 include:

 The main difference between these tools and just using Grammarly?
 Each has its own specialties.
 For example, CleverType excels at mobile writing assistance, while ProWritingAid might be better for long-form content with its detailed analysis.
 Hemingway focuses specifically on making your writing clearer and more concise.